kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Create Angular app

-First install the Angular CLI if you dont have this installed already:
+First install the Angular CLI if you don't have this installed already:

 ```bash
   npm install -g @angular/cli